Xe/site/blog/howto-automate-discord-webhook-cron-2018-03-29.markdown

 series: howto
 ---

-# How to Automate Discord Message Posting With Webhooks and Cron

 Most Linux systems have [`cron`](https://en.wikipedia.org/wiki/Cron) installed to run programs at given intervals.
 An example usecase would be to install package updates every Monday at 9 am (keep the sysadmins awake!).

 Discord lets us post things using [webhooks](https://discordapp.com/developers/docs/resources/webhook).
 Combining this with cron lets us create automated message posting bots at arbitrary intervals.